 At the beginning of the year I shared some tips on how to keep your job search routine organized.
-Now that we’re about to wrap up 2013 (can you believe it?)
-I thought now would be a good time to follow up with you about this.
+Now that we’re about to wrap up another year I thought now would be a good time to follow up with you about this.
 So let me ask you in the words of Dr. Phil, how’s that job search workin’ for ya?

-Is it still fresh or has it become so mundane that you don’t bother to read the email anymore.
+Is it still fresh or has it become so mundane that you don’t bother to read the job alert emails anymore.
 Maybe you’re not getting notices as often as you’d like to.

 Or perhaps you’re getting offers for positions that don’t interest you.
 If this has been the case now would be a good time to take a look at how you can keep your job search fresh for the upcoming New Year.

 I remember how hard it was looking for a job and how frustrating it was reading job alert emails that had nothing to do with my skills or what I was looking for.
 If this has been the case for you this year, I’ve got something for you.

 Let’s talk about four things you can do to keep your job search fresh.

 You don’t have to reinvent the wheel, just a touch-up to your existing documents and profiles will do.
 For example, you can…